-Monthly Revenue Per Paying Client
+Average Monthly Revenue Per Paying Client

-Monthly revenue per paying client measures how much clients, as of the period of measurement, are willing to pay us for our subscription and additional offerings and the efficiency of the bid-auction process for our featured listings placements.
-We calculate this metric by dividing total monthly revenue for the last month of any particular period by the number of paying clients in that last month of a particular period.
-The calculation of total monthly revenue includes revenue from any clients that cease to be paying clients during the applicable month.
+Average monthly revenue per paying client measures how much clients, for the period of measurement, are willing to pay us for our subscription and additional offerings and the efficiency of the bid-auction process for our featured listings placements.
+We calculate this metric by dividing the average monthly revenue for any particular period by the average monthly number of paying clients in the same respective period.
 We have consistently grown our monthly revenue per paying client, reflecting the increased functionality we have provided over time with our WM Business software solutions and the increased retailer density within the markets we serve.